-Canon 2000D versus Sony RX10 IV
+Canon 2000D vs Sony RX10 IV

 The Canon EOS 2000D (called Canon T7 in some regions) and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were revealed to the public, respectively, in February 2018 and September 2017.
 The 2000D is a DSLR, while the RX10 IV is a fixed lens compact.
 The cameras are based on an APS-C (2000D) and an one-inch (RX10 IV) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.